andry81/gituserbin/README_EN.txt

  |       +- gitcmd
  |

-Then put `contools--admin` a working copy root directory into the directory of the root of your git repositories directory:
+Put `contools--admin` a working copy root directory into the directory of the root of your git repositories directory:

 <root>